-- Connect the AC 24 V valve drives according to the connection diagram (Figure 3).
+- Connect the AC 24 V valve drives according to the connection diagram (figure 3).
 It is possible to connect the actuators individually and directly with the terminals of the outputs of the heating actuator (left-hand connection example) or, alternatively, using a shared conductor (right-hand connection example). - i The terminals of the valve outputs indicated with "(N)" are bridged internally in the device.
 The terminals may only be used for the connection of the actuators of an actuator.
-Never connect N potential (mains voltage)! - Connect the supply for the actuators (AC 24 V) to the terminals \(\dagge(L)\) and \(\dagge(N)\) (1).
+Never connect N potential (mains voltage)! - Connect the supply for the actuators (AC 24 V) to the terminals ↓(L) and ↓(N) (1).
 In so doing, use a low voltage AC 24 V from a suitable power supply (transformer, mains power supply). - i Do not connect direct current.

-- Connect mains voltage AC 230 V to the terminals L N (5). - The neutral conductor connection of the mains connection terminal is independent of the N terminals of the valve outputs. - Connect bus line with connecting terminal.
+- On the device label, note the type of supply "AC 24 V" with a permanent marker. - Connect mains voltage AC 230 V to the terminals L N (5). - i The neutral conductor connection of the mains connection terminal is independent of the N terminals of the valve outputs. - Connect bus line with connecting terminal.